Introduction

 FormaLM is more useful when the project timeline should feel clear, not overbuilt

-FormaLM is not the better fit because it tries to out-design specialist timeline tools.
+FormaLM is not the best fit because it tries to out-design specialist timeline tools.

 It is the better fit when the work needs to stay lighter.